David Lockton: Laister Sail Planes, Inc.

-Lockton was a founding investor, director in the purchase of Rytex by Richard Morris, which became the largest thermal-engraved personal stationery company in the United States at the time.

 Patents

-At Interactive Network, AirPlay and WinView, Lockton has been granted 76 patents.
-The 65 patents issued since 2011 are considered "Foundational" to both the technical requirements to synchronize the mobile second-screen with the TV picture to monetize the entertainment content and the commercials.
-The patents also cover the methods of monetizing games of skill and chance, based on televised sports, including a family of patents which cover separate contests with friends and games of skill for cash, including some major elements of Daily Fantasy Leagues.
+At Interactive Network, AirPlay and WinView, Lockton has been granted 100 patents.
+These patents issued since 2011 are considered "Foundational" to both the technical requirements to synchronize the mobile second-screen with the TV picture to monetize the entertainment content and the commercials.
+The patents also cover the methods of monetizing games of skill and chance, based on televised sports, including a family of patents that cover separate contests with friends and games of skill for cash, including some major elements of Daily Fantasy Leagues.